*This post is sponsored by CareWorks.

 You do have choices.
 I mean, you could search for local daycares, hire a part-time babysitter, or consider a full-time nanny.
 Nannies are often a popular choice, especially when you work with an agency like CareWorks who screens applicants thoroughly and matches families with the perfect fit.
 However, as with any choice you have to make for your children, making this decision requires a thorough investigation of the pros and cons.

-Begin your exploration for finding the best childcare solution for your children with this list of pros and cons, and determine if you should get a nanny or not.
+Begin your exploration of finding the best childcare solution for your children with this list of pros and cons, and determine if you should get a nanny or not.

 The Child Care Conundrum: Should You Get a Nanny?